rmarasigan/code-vault-memoir/typescript/linux-installation.md

     dev@dev:~$ node --version
     ```

-    * If Node.js is not installed on your machine, download an import the Nodesource GPG key.
+    * If Node.js is not installed on your machine, download and import the Nodesource GPG key.

       ```bash
       dev@dev:~$ sudo apt-get update